nhn/gpm.unity/docs/CacheStorage/README.en.md

     * Validate that data has changed on the server at every request.
     * Same as GpmCacheStorage.RequestHttpCache.
 * FIRSTPLAY
-    * Verifies to the server the first time you call after the app is launched.
+    * Verify to the server every time you make the first request after running the app.
+    * Revalidates based on expiration or RequestTime settings.
 * ONCE
-    * Use cached data until it expires.
+    * Use cached data without validating to the server since the initial request.
+    * Revalidates based on expiration or RequestTime settings.
 * LOCAL
     * Uses cached data.
     * Same as GpmCacheStorage.RequestLocalCache.